lsuxrstudio/xrstudioguides/ndisplay-config/README.md

 ##### `Step 11.`\|`BTS`| :large_blue_diamond: :small_blue_diamond:

 Now you can move the ICVFX camera around and the frustum should move as well.
-We have a single GPU
+We have a single GPU so we leave the **GPU Index** at -1 (which means a single GPU).

 ![inner frustum](images/gpuSettings.png)